Trimming your dog’s nails can feel stressful—especially if you’re worried about cutting too short and hurting them.

 But the truth is:

-👉 With the right tool and a simple technique, nail trimming can be safe, quick, and much less stressful—for both you and your dog.
+With the right tool and a simple routine, nail trimming can be safe, quick, and much less stressful—for both you and your dog.

 Why Nail Trimming Is Important for Your Dog